Anglo-Saxon, Norse & Celtic

 Whilst there is no resident Fellow in ASNC at Magdalene, we do have a number of Fellows with closely related interests.
-These include Dr Carl Watkins and Dr John Munns (British medieval history), Dr John Patterson (ancient history), Dr Simon Stoddart (archaeology), and Dr Jane Hughes and Professor Helen Cooper (medieval literature).
-The Master, Dr Rowan Williams, has published on medieval Welsh poetry, and a number of Magdalene's Parnell Fellows have been world-renowned experts on medieval Irish history or literature.
-Our Director of Studies in ASNC is Dr Richard Dance, Reader in Early English, who is a College Lecturer at Magdalene and a Fellow of St Catharine's College.
+These include Prof Carl Watkins and Dr John Munns (British medieval history), Dr John Patterson (ancient history), Prof Simon Stoddart (archaeology), and Dr Jane Hughes (medieval literature).
+A number of Magdalene's Parnell Fellows have been world-renowned experts on medieval Irish history or literature.
+Our Director of Studies in ASNC is Prof Richard Dance, Professor of Early English, who is a College Lecturer at Magdalene and a Fellow of St Catharine's College.

 We do look in particular for evidence of an ability with languages, and most successful candidates who are not studying a foreign language at A-level or equivalent will be able to point to other evidence of their aptitude for languages (high grades at GCSE, for example).

 There are no set subject requirements for studying Anglo-Saxon, Norse and Celtic, but most successful applicants will have studied at least two essay-based humanities subjects, such as English, History, Classics, or a modern language.
 Evidence of ability in languages is especially helpful, although it is not essential to have studied a language to A-level.